Home

 Specific types of exercises can result in certain benefits, for example:

-• Core exercises, like Pilates - can help improve your back’s strength and stability
+• Core exercises and general strength training, like Pilates or weight training - can help improve your back's strength and stability and increase circulation

-• Flexibility or range of motion exercises, like Yoga - can help free up your back movement
+• Flexibility or range of motion exercises, like Yoga or simple stretches - can help free up your back movement

-• Aerobic exercises, like running - help increase blood flow and nutrients to your back tissues, assisting with injury healing and reducing associated stiffness and pain
+• Aerobic exercise, like swimming, walking, or running - helps increase blood flow and nutrients to your back tissues, assisting with injury healing and reducing associated stiffness and pain

 Tailored exercises work best